 8. The algorithm set should be able to accept input parameters of different sizes and also produce output parameters of different sizes, and this flexibility should not introduce weaknesses, beyond those inherent to the selected parameter sizes.

-Regarding (8), ETSI SAGE has assumed (and also recommends) that, as a general principle, a specific implementation of MILENAGE-256 only supports a given set of parameter sizes among the possible choices.
+Regarding (8), it is assumed (and also recommended) that, as a general principle, a specific implementation of MILENAGE-256 only supports a given set of parameter sizes among the possible choices.
 Exceptions from this principle could be motivated for certain parameters, e.g. the size of the subscriber key K and/or the size of RAND as part of a migration strategy towards increased security levels.

 EXAMPLE: An implementation could initially be deployed with 128-bit K and then later upgraded to 256-bit K.